JetSimon/wikibox-toolkit/readme.md

 - Add custom colors to right click menu
 - Make the map customization pretty with CSS
 - Clean up map customization code
-- Find and replace tool for wiki pages (right click)
-- Move some of these items into *issues*

 ## How to install